nansencenter/DAPPER/README.md

 Example of limitations:

 - It is not suited for very big models (>60k unknowns).
-- Time-dependent error covariances and changes in lengths of state/obs (although the `Dyn` and `Obs` models may otherwise be time-dependent).
+- Time-dependent changes in lengths of state vector.
 - Non-uniform time sequences not fully supported.

 The scope of DAPPER is restricted because